Sankara Eye Hospital: Expansion

 The Sankara Eye Hospital since its inception has now established 11 hospitals across the nation replicating the 80:20 model.

 Guntur, Andhra Pradesh Sankara Eye Hospital, was established in the year 2004 (March).
 Built in over 4.35 acres land, the hospital is a 225 bed capacity facility.

 Krishnankoil, Tamil Nadu was inaugurated on February 4, 2004 by Sri.
 VijayKumar IAS, Collector of Ramanathapuram District and Sri Mohamed Aslam IAS, Collector of Virudhunagar District.
 Built in over 6.1 acres land, the hospital is a 225 bed capacity facility.

 Anand, Gujarat Sankara Eye Hospital, was established in the year 2008.
 The hospital was inaugurated by then Chief Minister Shri Narendra Modi.
 Built in over 5.5 acres land, the hospital is a 225 bed capacity facility.

 Bangalore, Karnataka was inaugurated in 2008 and it has attained self-sufficiency because of the paying patients it is able to attract.
 Built in over 4 acres land, the hospital is a 225 bed capacity facility.

 Shivamoga, Karnataka was inaugurated on October 12, 2008.
-It was made possible due to the initiative of a group of residents from Shimoga who heard about Sankara and approached the group for setting up a hospital in Shivamoga.
+It was made possible due to the initiative of a group of residents from Shimoga who heard about Sankara and approached the group for setting up a hospital in Shimoga.
 Built in over 5.5 acres land, the hospital is a 225 bed capacity facility.

 Coimbatore, Tamil Nadu (R.S.
 Puram) was established in the year 2011.
 The hospital functions as a facility performing day care surgery with an operation theatre complex, outpatient clinics and optical services.

 Ludhiana, Punjab was inaugurated on April 2, 2012 by Charanjeet Singh Atwal, speaker of the Punjab Vidhan Sabha, in the presence of Sankaracharya of Sri Kanchi Kamakoti Peetam Sri Jayendra Saraswathi and Singh Sahib Giani Gurbachan Singh, Jathedhar of Sri Akal Takht Sahib, among others.
 Built in over 2 acres of gifted land, the hospital is having 125 beds in total where 100 dedicated for the free patients and 25 rooms for the paying patients.

 Kanpur, Uttar Pradesh Sankara Eye Hospital, Kanpur, Uttar Pradesh was inaugurated on October 12, 2014.
 Sankaracharya of Kanchi was present for the inaugural function.

 Jaipur, Rajasthan Sankara Eye Hospital is opening its doors to eye care needs of Jaipur for the first time in December 2017.
 The Hospital performs Refractions to advanced eye care surgeries of Cataract, Retinal surgeries, Corneal Transplants, Paediatric Eye care and Squints, Glaucoma.

 Sankara Eye Centre, Indore, Madhya Pradesh the 11th eye hospital of Sankara Eye Foundation, India.
 This hospital is designed to deliver eye treatment related with Cornea, Retina, Glaucoma, and Diabetic retinopathy to the both rural and urban peoples of Indore, Madhya Pradesh.